 Crafting the best marketing message for your product or service isn’t hard work, but it does require you to take a hard look at your offering.
 You must address three key elements of the marketing message.
-Nail these and you’re on your way to delivering a top shelf offer to prospective customers and communicating the real value your brand delivers.
+Nail these and you’re on your way to delivering a top shelf offer to prospective customers.
+It’s all about communicating the real value your brand delivers.
 Maybe it seems like bragging.
 In marketing, it makes all the difference in the world.

-CLEARLY STATE THE BENEFIT – Leave the jargon out of your marketing message if possible.
-You’re going to lose prospects if there is too much techno-speak in your offer, pitch or value proposition.
+CLEARLY STATE THE BENEFIT – Leave the jargon out of your marketing message.
+You’re going to lose prospects if there is too much techno-speak in your offer or value proposition.
 Tell the prospect how your product is going to make their life better, their job easier or their company more efficient.

-Some businesses still market features, not benefits.
-However, benefits resonate more with customers than features.
+Some businesses still market features instead of benefits.
+However, benefits resonate better.
 Great marketing tells the prospect what you’re going to do for them rather than make them try to figure it out.
 That’s what selling on features does.
-It leaves it up to the consumer to figure out what’s so great about your product.
+It leaves it up to the consumer to figure out what’s great about your product.
 That’s not their job, it’s yours.

 Be clear and concise.
-It’s on your shoulders as the marketer to present an offer that’s easy to understand.
+It’s up to you as the marketer to present an offer that’s easy to understand.
 There are several strategies to deal with this challenge: test your offer with people that aren’t familiar with your product or service.
-Or you could apply the “What’s in it for me?” question.
+Or apply the “What’s in it for me?” question.
 Pretend you’re the prospect and ask yourself that question.

-A final note on benefits…a company’s history isn’t a benefit.
-Yes, a company’s long history is a testament to its stability and industry experience.
-But most customers aren’t as interested in a company’s history as they are in the benefits that are promised.
+A final note on benefits: a company’s history isn’t a benefit.
+A company’s long history is a testament to its stability and industry experience.
+But most customers aren’t as interested in a company’s history as they are in the benefits that they receive.

 POINT OUT HOW YOU’RE DIFFERENT – Identify what is unique about your product or service.
-Why should I switch from my current buying patterns and sources to you?
+Why should I switch from my current source to you?
 What will I get from you that I can’t get anywhere else?
-If you can’t answer these questions about your business, it’s time to get to work on this.
+If you can’t answer these questions about your business, it’s time to get to work.

 To drive at what sets your product apart from the competition, think about how you would complete this statement, “unlike other products on the market, our product will _____”.

-OFFER PROOF – A prospect doesn’t know you or your company so why should they believe you can deliver on your benefit?
+OFFER PROOF – A prospect doesn’t know your company so why should they believe it can deliver on your benefit?
 They’re shouldering all of the risk.
 It’s your job to address that risk by offering a solid proof statement.
-Try one of several strategies for offering proof to prospects that aren’t familiar with your product – testimonials, data or research, before / after pictures and guarantees are among the most popular.
+Try one of several strategies for offering proof to prospects – testimonials, data or research, before / after pictures and guarantees are among the most popular.